Exopy/exopy/docs/source/user_guide/measure_edition.rst

 The task filling the array is a child of the first loop.
 The task looking for the max on the other hand is a child a the root it is hence not allowed to access the array !
-So this can't work !
-This is where the database access editor enter the game.
+So this cannot work !
+This is where the database access editor enters the game.

 In this editor panel, all the entries stored in the database are represented, each one at the level of the node in which it is stored.
 To add an exception